diyo18/Assignments/CISC187/Week 14/Project.md

 ANSWER :

-For this function, I used a counting sort since there are only 21 possible values of temperature so that allows us to pass through the array once.
+This problem was different because it had a limited amount of acceptable values.
+That actually made it a lot easier.
+I ended up using a counting sort since there are only 21 possible values of temperature so that allows us to pass through the array once.
 Only one push happens per temperature so the time complexity is O(N).

 ```
 #include <vector>